rafi-n/challenge_M01/README.md

 ## Results

 Hive has operations around the world including, Iceland, Sweden and its headquarters in Canada.
 They've utilized state of the art techology to mine crypto using renewable energy sources.
-They've shown that crypto mining can be done in an environmentally friendly way and can provide value to investors without having to directly take on the risk of crypto .
+They've shown that crypto mining can be done in an environmentally friendly way and can provide value to investors without having to directly take on the risk of crypto.

 One of the best metrics for crypto mining is hashes per second (H/s).
 When crypto is created, it has to be written to the blockchain through solving complicated mathematical problems to verify hashes.
 So the amount of crypto mined is directly associated with how many hashes are created in a given time.
 Additionally, the energy consumption in megawatts (MW) will add to their costs and should be reduced.